Westphalia: Church Politics Adjusts Boundaries, Then Everything Changes

 The best way to remind Americans, especially skeptical ones, of the unique value of our Constitution is to ask a question.
 "Can you name a single other examples in all recorded history where thirteen nations peacefully gave up sovereign power to become one unified nation?"
 No, but it took two hundred years of failures of similar attempts, to demonstrate the American achievement.
 The U.N. and the European Union are recent examples of other failed attempts to conciliate and unify; the French Revolution was an early botched one.
 With few exceptions, unions are unified at swords point.
 This dismal record exists in spite of abundant evidence that most nations are too small to prosper; it seems to be necessary to beat people over the head to make them agree to be prosperous.
 Even so, ratifying our unification was a close call, hotly resisted by notables like Patrick Henry and Thomas Jefferson.

 Many historians conclude our Constitution was merely lucky, could not have been accepted at any other time, except immediately following a shared revolt against high-handed misrule.
 During that eight-year war, the follies of ruinous inflation, unenforceable contracts, drum-head justice and inability to collect taxes -- the collective anarchies of feeble government -- were everyday observations.
 America wanted to rid itself of a king, but it was plain that without that remarkable man, George Washington, peace and prosperity were inconceivable.
-In short, America had just felt the consequences of many choices it would need to avoid, so in 1787 we avoided them.
+In short, America had just felt the consequences of the many choices it would need to avoid, so in 1787 we avoided them.
 A much-criticized decision was made by the founders to avoid the slavery issue and a good thing we did.
 Eighty years later we still had to fight our bloodiest war, just to hold that Union together.
 The industrialized North did not go to war to free slaves.
 It fought to preserve a dynamic Union of expanding states.
 Even The South was not defending slavery so much as struggling to preserve a place in this new world until it could find some plausible way to escape its antiquated life support.
 That is not easy to do under a system of majority rule.

 Although the Constitution enshrines majority rule, the American Union is held together with the glue of decent respect for minority viewpoints.
 That's fragile glue, indeed.
 In any unavoidable collision of interests, the main argument for still leaving the Constitution untouched is not respect for Original Intent.
 It is fear this unique accomplishment will disintegrate if tinkered with.